Government of New York City: Public authorities

 The Brooklyn Public Library and Queens Public Library are public library systems within their respective boroughs.
 The New York Public Library is a private, non-governmental library serving the Bronx, Manhattan, and Staten Island, that receives government funding.
 The New York City Housing Authority (NYCHA) provides public housing for low- and moderate-income residents.
 NYC Health + Hospitals (New York City Health and Hospitals Corporation, or HHC) operates public hospitals and clinics.
 The New York City Economic Development Corporation (NYCEDC) is the city's economic development corporation.

-The Metropolitan Transportation Authority (MTA) manages public transportation in the city, through its arm the New York City Transit Authority.
+The Metropolitan Transportation Authority (MTA) manages the New York City Subway and MTA Regional Bus Operations through its arm the New York City Transit Authority.
 Despite this name, the NYCTA, like the rest of the MTA, was created by the New York State Legislature as a public-benefit corporation, which the legislature and governor of New York control.
-The MTA also operates the Staten Island Railway within the city of New York, as well as the Long Island Rail Road and Metro-North Railroad, both of which are commuter lines that have termini in the city but run largely in the suburban counties of New York State and Connecticut.
+The MTA also operates the Staten Island Railway within Staten Island, as well as the Long Island Rail Road and Metro-North Railroad, both of which are commuter lines that have termini in the city but run largely in the suburban counties of New York State and Connecticut.

 Other regional transportation is managed by the Port Authority of New York and New Jersey, including the bridges and tunnels between New York City and New Jersey, and all airports and seaports within the city.
 The Port Authority is an interstate compact operating agency jointly controlled by the Governor of New Jersey and Governor of New York.